 Got game?
 If you play too long, you might have gamer’s thumb, too.
 Its proper name is de Quervain's tenosynovitis, but you could also hear it called de Quervain’s disease or de Quervain’s syndrome.

-De Quervain's tenosynovitis (also called de Quervain’s disease or de Quervain’s syndrome) is a painful inflammation of tendons in the thumb that extend to the wrist.
-The swollen tendons rub against the narrow tunnel they pass through.
-That causes pain at the base of the thumb and into the lower arm.
+It’s a painful inflammation of tendons in your wrist and lower thumb.
+When the swollen tendons rub against the narrow tunnel they pass through, it causes pain at the base of your thumb and into the lower arm.

 Who Gets It?